LSC-Montgomery Biotechnology Department

 The LSC-Montgomery Biotechnology Program offers a 2-year Associates of Applied Science (AAS) degree and a 1-year Advanced Technical Certificate (ATC) for students with a 4-year degree.
 The AAS degree provides students the skills necessary to be a biotechnology laboratory technician as well as the core courses that will transfer to a 4-year university such as University of Houston-Downtown, Stephen F. Austin State University or UT M. D. Anderson School of Health Science.
 The ATC program provides post-baccalaureate students the hands-on skills necessary to be a biotechnology laboratory technician and is composed solely of biotechnology courses.
 At the end of both programs, students are required to do an internship in industry.
 Many of our students are hired during their internship while others choose to continue their education at a 4-year university.

 The term biotechnology was coined in 1919 by Karl Erecky, a Hungarian engineer, and referred to the types of work that involved using living organisms to make products.

-These discoveries opened the floodgates to today's biotech, where researchers and technicians are manufacturing new DNA, combining DNA from different life forms, and identifying which particular sequences of DNA are responsible for genetic traits, both good ones (like pest resistance in crops) and bad ones (like cystic fibrosis in humans).
+These discoveries opened the floodgates to today's biotechnology, where researchers and technicians are manufacturing new DNA, combining DNA from different life forms, and identifying which particular sequences of DNA are responsible for genetic traits, both good ones (like pest resistance in crops) and bad ones (like cystic fibrosis in humans).
 By working with these DNA sequences, researchers can eliminate undesirable traits, promote desirable ones, and move the traits from one life form into another.
-The major focus of biotechnology today is the manipulation of not only living organisms but their subcelluar parts.
+The major focus of biotechnology today is the manipulation of not only living organisms but their sub-cellular parts.
 Welcome genomics and the golden era of genetics: What was once obscure research for scientists has become relevant to all of us.

 |Mary Kay Holbeck